MarcBresson/Stock-Market-Anywhere/README.md

 }
 ```

-Open admin.html in chrome or Edge (doesn't work on Firefox, see #18), and follow the instructions.
+Open admin.html in Chrome or Edge (doesn't work on Firefox, see #18), and follow the instructions.
 You will be prompted to either `Schedule the party`, or `Start now`.

 ![hello you](images/hello_you.png)